 Since then, my love for legumes has grown deeper and stronger.
 I’ve learned more about using legumes in different applications.
 But still, one of the most surprising applications I’ve used them in smoothies.
 Using them in smoothies inspired me to include them in other sweets, like pudding and cake.

 You’ll be a skeptic until you try them.
 But don’t let your skepticism prevent you from doing so.
 It might change your life for the better.

 Legumes, especially beans, are sadly lacking in many diets.
 Even vegan diets.
 Pork and beans sweetened with brown sugar is one of the few ways beans are enjoyed.
 Another is chili, usually the vegetarian variety.
 Beans are constrained to limited use when they’re capable of adding surprising variety to meals.

+Beans are actually a great ingredient for smoothies.
 Let bean and fruit smoothies begin a healthy relationship between you and legumes.

 A tip to making mouthwatering smoothies: try pre-blending your legumes with a touch of water before you add the other ingredients.
 While unnecessary, it adds an lovely fluffy, rich texture to every smoothie.

 Is it winter?
 Is it spring?
 It doesn’t matter because this is a recipe that straddles the season.
 Summery apricots, wintry oranges and ubiquitous bananas are blended with my favorite ingredient and a surprise spice.
 The result is a tangy, sweet and satisfying smoothie with orange and banana and apricot.

 Vegan and free of added sugar, salt, oil, gluten, soy, nuts and seeds

 Reasons to love this recipe: 10 ingredients or less, full of fiber, easy and quick to make